o3de/o3de.org/content/docs/userguide/audio-wwise-upgrade.md

+description: ' Upgrade the free version Wwise LTX to the full version for &ALYlong;. '
+slug: audio-wwise-upgrade
+title: Upgrading Wwise LTX to the Full Version
+---
 # Upgrading Wwise LTX to the Full Version<a name="audio-wwise-upgrade"></a>

 To upgrade Wwise LTX to the full version of Wwise, follow the procedures in this topic\.